 It is believed that 80% of pig farms in Germany use PMSG, but its use in other nations remains unclear since the EU and UK does not require farmers to record the use of PMSG.

-Once injected into pigs, this cocktail of hormones means that within just two days of a mother giving birth, she can have her children removed and become pregnant again, giving her body little time to recover.
+Once injected into pigs, this cocktail of hormones means that within just two days of a mother giving birth, she can become pregnant again, giving her body little time to recover.